tochi12ob/tochi12ob/README.md

 ### Hi there 👋

+i'm Tochi ,a data scientist/ Machine learning engineer .
+I am very Passionate about AI in healthcare

+Feel free to reach out to me
 <!--
 **tochi12ob/tochi12ob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.